What is the Forensic Mental Health and Neurodiversity Priority Setting Partnership (PSP)?

 The Forensic Mental Health and Neurodiversity PSP is a collaboration of partner organisations from health service, university and community groups including Association for Real Change Northern Ireland (ARCNI), Department of Health, Department of Justice, Extern, Forensic Community Mental Health and Learning Disability teams, Forensic Managed Care Network, Healthcare in Prison, NIACRO, Impact Research Centre (where the Forensic Managed Care Network research team are based), Northern Ireland Prison Service, Praxis, Probation Board for Northern Ireland, Royal College of Speech and Language Therapists (RCSLT), Queen’s University Belfast, Shannon Clinic, Ulster University and Youth Justice Agency.

-Who is funding the research?
+Who funded the research?

-This project is funded by the National Institute for Health and Care Research (NIHR) [Programme Development Grants (NIHR207058)].
+This project was funded by the National Institute for Health and Care Research (NIHR) [Programme Development Grants (NIHR207058)].
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.

 Contact us